Moving and Packing Tips

 So the move has passed with flying colours, and you and your plants are in your new home.
 Although now, you’ll have a lot on your plate, doing all the unpacking and organising all your items in your new home, you should take care of your plants first.

 Tend to the needs of each of your plant cuttings accordingly.
 For some of your cuttings, you will be able to get away with just dipping them in water to root.
-Others, however, will require to be planted in soil in order to develop into a healthy plants.
+Others, however, will require to be planted in soil in order to develop into healthy plants.

 Be mindful of the sunlight preference of each plant when finding a new place for them and this goes for your houseplants, too.
 Worry not if, at the beginning, some of the plants experience some minor withering.
 It is normal after being moved to a new place.